A potpourri of results in the general theory of stochastic noises: Basic notions, setting, notation, preliminaries

 \subsection{Generalities}

-\begin{enumerate}[wide, labelwidth=!, labelindent=0pt,label=\textbf{(\alph*)}] \item $\sigma(\cdots)$ will mean the sigma-field generated by whatever stands in lieu of $\cdots$ \emph{and} by the null sets of the relevant complete measure, according to the context (the measure is not made explicit in this piece of notation, which should not cause confusion).
+\begin{enumerate}[wide, labelwidth=!, labelindent=0pt,label=\textbf{(\alph*)}] \item $\sigma(\cdots)$ will mean the sigma-field generated by whatever stands in lieu of $\cdots$ \emph{and} by the negligible sets of the relevant measure (the measure itself may or may not be complete, the measurable negligible sets of the domain of the measure are meant), according to the context (the measure is not made explicit in this piece of notation, which should not cause confusion).
 For $\sigma$-fields $\GG$ and $\HH$ we use $\GG/\HH$ to denote the collection of all $\GG/\HH$-measurable maps.
 The Borel $\sigma$-field of a topological space $X$ is denoted $\mathcal{B}_X$ (the topology being understood from context). $b\FF$ are the real-valued bounded $\FF$-measurable maps.

 \item Except for one place, where it will be explicit (Remark~\ref{rmk:complex-to-real}), all L-spaces and all Hilbert spaces considered in this text are real.
 Their complex versions could be used instead, but the intervention of complex numbers in what follows is at best tangential, therefore the real spaces seem altogether more appropriate to the context.